The Story & the Engine: Development

 The episode was written by Inua Ellams, marking his first full contribution to Doctor Who.
 Ellams was originally approached by the series' previous showrunner, Chris Chibnall, to become involved with it; on the recommendation of fellow writers, Chibnall had read his and Vinay Patel's essays in The Good Immigrant, which both made mention of watching and enjoying the programme in their youth and childhoods.
-Whilst Patel would subsequently author one script ("Demons of the Punjab") and co-author another ("Fugitive of the Judoon") under Chibnall, Ellams' writing contributions during the earlier development of the show's shortened, COVID-19-hit thirteenth series ultimately did not extend as far as a completed episode.
+Whilst Patel would subsequently author one script ("Demons of the Punjab") and co-author another ("Fugitive of the Judoon") under Chibnall, Ellams's writing contributions during the earlier development of the show's shortened, COVID-19-hit thirteenth series ultimately did not extend as far as a completed episode.

 Ellams aimed to write for the series again following the September 2021 announcement of Russell T Davies' return as showrunner.
 He first attempted to reach out to Davies through his agent, but was told he was busy with early work on devising his own stories.
 Ellams instead sent Davies a direct message via Instagram, to which he responded, with the two entering initial talks for him to write an episode.
 In addition to this, Ellams was personally recommended to Davies by series star Ncuti Gatwa, unaware that the two were already in contact.
 Initially, a different, "much larger" idea had been developed by Ellams, but was rejected by Davies because it was too similar to another script that was already being developed for the series.
 After the other writer was ultimately unable to complete their script, Davies suggested to Ellams that he write a story set in a barbershop, having previously seen his stage play Barber Shop Chronicles.
 According to Ellams, despite the play and the episode being independent ideas with original characters, he views them as having "connective tissue" for their underlying concepts.